Last updated: Oct 10, 2021

-Beginner without an official handicap, shooting around +50 (extrapolating from the last 3 9-hole games I played).
+Beginner without an official handicap, shooting around +51 (based on the last 3 games I played and extrapolating the 9-hole rounds).

 What’s In The Bag

-All of my clubs come from the Tour Edge HP25 full set I bought back in 2017, but I’ve since: swapped the bag, swapped the head covers, and stopped carrying the woods.
+Most of my clubs come from the Tour Edge HP25 full set I bought back in 2017, but I’ve since: swapped the bag, swapped the head covers, stopped carrying the woods, and swapped wedges.